 - Propane Safety and Floods - from Iowa Propane Gas Association

 - Storms, Floods, and Natural Gas Outages - BGE

 - Flood Recovery: Heating and Cooling Systems - from the PA Department of Environmental Protection

-Obviously there is a serious threat of electrocution during flooding conditions and it is important to turn of power to your house before you evacuate.
+Obviously, there is a serious threat of electrocution during flooding conditions and it is important to turn off power to your house before you evacuate.
 Here are some other things to think about:]